 If this was Dickensian England, Archer would be affectionately regarded as a rapscallion.
-His family had originally come from Barrow in Furness, but as a schoolboy he grew up in Staffordshire and was an all-round sportsman, playing not only cricket, but soccer, badminton and table tennis at county level.
+His family had originally come from Barrow in Furness but as a schoolboy he grew up in Staffordshire and was an all-round sportsman, playing not only cricket, but soccer, badminton and table tennis at county level.

-In 1991 he joined the Trent Bridge playing staff; three years later he had gained a regular place in the First Team, usually batting at number 3.
-In 1995 he topped 1,000 runs and received his county cap.
+In 1991 he joined the Trent Bridge playing staff; three years later he had gained a regular place in the First Team, usually batting at number 3; In 1995 he topped 1,000 runs and received his county cap.
 It seemed as if his career in county cricket was assured.
 Apart from his batting he was the best slip fielder Nottinghamshire had possessed for some little time, few chances going astray.